Theory of post-jamming rigidity in feedback-regulated cellular packings: Depletion beyond the sharp-threshold limit

 \subsection{Threshold broadening}

-Depletion of the buds that are unconstrained at jamming is modeled by introducing the completion-threshold survival function $S(a)$, where $a$ is the added bud area measured from $\phi_J$.
+Depletion of the buds that are unconstrained at jamming is modeled by introducing the completion-threshold survival function $S(a)$, where $a$ is the added bud area measured relative to the state at $\phi_J$.
 In the no-injection limit, the surviving unconstrained-bud fraction is

 If the compressed-sector mean growth factor varies slowly over the depletion interval, the density increment obeys

 where $n_J$ is the nonrattler density at jamming and $\bar\chi(P_0)$ is the depletion-interval average of the compressed-sector growth factor.
 Integrating Eq.~\eqref{eqS:dphida} gives